Taitava/obsidian-shellcommands-documentation/Variables/{{clipboard}}.md

 The following things cannot be retrieved from the clipboard at the moment:
 - Image data
-- Files (except maybe file paths can be retrieved on Macintosh and Linux)
+- Files (except maybe file paths can be retrieved on macOS and Linux)

 ## Availability
 > [!Success] This variable is always available.